Black Californians could receive up to $1.2 million in reparations payments, task force says

 A new state agency would need to be established to distribute funds and determine eligibility, CalMatters writes.
 That agency would also help Black Californians trace their lineage to confirm that they are eligible for the payments.

-Those who qualify could receive various payments to compensate for the injustices of “over-policing” of Black communities, discrimination in housing, and inequity in the health care system, CalMatter wrote.
+Those who qualify could receive various payments to compensate for the injustices of “over-policing” of Black communities, discrimination in housing, and inequity in the health care system, CalMatters wrote.

 Each of those categories includes a maximum payment based on specific timeframes.
 For instance, a Black Californian who lived in the state between 1971 and 2020 could receive as much as $2,352 per year due to “over-policing.”

-Additionally, the task force may also recommend for the State of California to formally apologize for slavery, as well as state laws and actions that members say actively discriminated against Black residents, including enforcement of the federal fugitive slave law, prohibition of interracial marriage, the construction of monuments that glorify the Confederacy and white supremacy, as well as open segregation and discriminations in the arts.
+Additionally, the task force may also recommend for the State of California to formally apologize for slavery, as well as state laws and actions that members say actively discriminated against Black residents, including enforcement of the federal fugitive slave law, prohibition of interracial marriage, the construction of monuments that glorify the Confederacy, as well as open segregation and discriminations in the arts.

 The task force will meet Saturday at Mills College in Oakland to vote on the proposals.
-If able to come to an agreement, formal approval would be drafted and eventually sent to the California legislature to be voted upon.
+If able to come to an agreement, a formal proposal would be drafted and eventually sent to the California legislature to be voted upon.

 The proposals would likely face strong opposition from Republican lawmakers, and some moderate Democrats, the Chronicle suggests.